 Step 1 – Create Droplet with Cloudron

-I’m assuming that you have created an DA account and created a project.
-Now, we’ll create a droplet with Cloudron app installed.
+I’m assuming that you have created a DA account and created a project.
+Now, we’ll create a droplet with the Cloudron app installed.

 Click the marketplace link.
 Search and select Cloudron.

 Now, you’ll see the droplet settings page.
-As I told you before, Confluence requires minimum 4 GB RAM.
-Therefore, we should minimum select Basic plan which costs $20/month.
-Also, we’ll choose the closest data-center to us and create a password as an authentication method.
+As I told you before, Confluence requires a minimum of 4 GB RAM.
+Therefore, we should minimum select the Basic plan which costs $20/month.
+Also, we’ll choose the closest data center to us and create a password as an authentication method.

 At the bottom of the page, we’ll click the Create Droplet button.
 It will start the installation of cloud instance and Cloudron application.